dswann101164/azure-noob-blog/posts/it-roles-responsibilities-matrix.md

 <span class="lead"><strong>TL;DR:</strong> A practical, CAF-aligned roles & responsibilities matrix you can drop straight into your runbooks.
 Download it as PDF or Excel and adapt to your org.</span>

-It fills a real gap: Microsoft’s [Cloud Adoption Framework (CAF)](https://learn.microsoft.com/azure/cloud-adoption-framework/) defines **functions** (Strategy, Plan, Ready, Adopt, Govern, Manage) but doesn’t give you a practical RACI or matrix.
+It fills a real gap: Microsoft's [Cloud Adoption Framework (CAF)](https://learn.microsoft.com/azure/cloud-adoption-framework/) defines **functions** (Strategy, Plan, Ready, Adopt, Govern, Manage) but doesn't give you a practical RACI or matrix.
 This post bridges that gap with a ready-to-use tool.

 ---